 Contents

-• What happens to students who have not passed the test in full or in part?
+- What happens to students who have not passed all or part of the test?

 1. Preparing for CE1D

-Theexternal certification test will take place this year from 23 to 28 June 2023.
-This is a very important test, as it assesses the knowledge your child has acquired in the first two years of secondary school.
-It plays a key role in determining whether your child will be able to continue their education successfully.
-It is also the basis for the subsequent stages of his or her educational career.
+Theexternal certification test take place this year in June 2025.
+This test is of vital importance, as it assesses what your child has learned in the first two years of secondary school.
+It plays a decisive role in confirming your child's ability to continue his or her education successfully.
+Then to move on to the next stages of their education.

-2. Who receives the Certificate of Secondary Education (CE1D) ?
+2. Who receives the lower secondary school leaving certificate (CE1D) ?

 Pupils who obtain at least 50% in the common test in its four components very generally receive the certificate.
 This is because they have demonstrated their mastery of the skills required in the subjects concerned.
 In theory, the school is still responsible for testing other skills, if necessary, which could lead to the CE1D being refused.

-What happens to students who have not passed the test in full or in part?
+What happens to students who have not passed all or part of the test?

-A working group, chaired by the Inspector General of Secondary Education, draws up the tests, the instructions for taking and marking them.
-It also sets the criteria for success for each external evaluation.
-The group consists of inspectors, support and guidance counsellors and teachers.
-It also includes representatives of the Directorate-General for the Management of the Education System.
+A working group, chaired by the Inspector General for Secondary Education, draws up the tests and the instructions for taking and marking them.
+It also draws up the pass criteria for each external assessment.
+The group is made up of inspectors, support and guidance counsellors and teachers.
+As well as representatives from the Direction générale du Pilotage du système éducatif.

 What is the legal framework?

-Circular 8859 of 6 March 2023 sets out the procedures for organising the "CE1D" external certification tests for the 2022-2023 school year.
-The Order of 4 May 2016 specifies the procedures for registration, distribution, marking and securing the common external certification tests.
+Circular 8859 of 6 March 2023 sets out the arrangements for organising the "CE1D" external certification tests for the 2022-2023 school year.
+The Arrêté of 4 May 2016 sets out the procedures for registering, distributing, taking, marking and securing the common external certification tests.

 Our aim is to help you prepare for the ce1d by offering you complete solutions, either strictly individual or face-to-face (these are our "one-to-one" solutions). ce1d weekends in december, may and june).
 To help your child succeed in CE1D.
 We understand the importance of this crucial stage in his or her school life and will do our utmost to provide quality teaching resources.
 As well as practical advice and personalised support to maximise their chances of success.